JeremyAnsel/xwa_hooks/xwa_hook_concourse/zip/readme.txt

 SkirmishOptPositionZ = 0.25

 If the file does not exist, default values from "hook_concourse.cfg" or the "[hook_concourse]" section of "Hooks.ini" are used.

+# Medal case test

+To test the medal case after mission ceremony, set these settings in "hook_concourse.cfg" or the "[hook_concourse]" section of "Hooks.ini".

+; 0 (disabled) or 1 (enabled)
+TestMedalCase_Overwrite = 1

+; Duration in seconds
+TestMedalCase_Duration = 10

+; BattleZoom medal index or 0 to not show TestMedalCase_BattleZoomMedalIndex = 1

+; KalidorZoom medal index or 0 to not show TestMedalCase_KalidorZoomMedalIndex = 1

 *** Credits ***